further-external/Verizon-Digital-Ready-GA4/Data Layer Events/Page Load Completed.md

 ## Attached Notes

-<p>Record this once the page is fully loaded, and scripts and content are done loading.&nbsp;</p>
+<p>Record this once the page is fully loaded, and scripts and content are done loading.&nbsp;
+<br> There is a max length of 500 chars for the parameter values.</p></p>